val-ornelas/learn-parsing/README.md

- / is division so it will return the qotent of two numbers and ^ is for powers so it will return with what x to the power of y is you can use multiple functions within the line (ie 2 + 4 *3^5) and it will follow pemdas
+ / is division so it will return the qotent of two numbers and ^ is for powers so it will return with what x to the power of y is you can use multiple functions within the line (ie 2 + 4 *3^5) and it will follow pemdas by typing in "VAR" then a letter or word  then "=" and a number you can create a variable that can be used in later calculations what is a tcp program